 Components Standards I. Internship - Project 2.
 00: Understand knowledge and skills of the internship experience and career pathway through completion of a project.
 II.
 Internship - Portfolio 3.
 00: Understand evidence of knowledge and skills application through completion of a portfolio capturing the internship experience.
 III.
 Internship - Work Experience 4.
 00: Apply career-related knowledge and skills through a real workplace environment related to career interests, abilities, and goals.

 The instructions below outline guidelines for the work-based earning designee.

 Component One-Internship Project

 - Review guidelines for project with student

-- Review rubric for project with student

 - Approve or deny student project proposal

 - Review outline of student tasks for project

 Component Two-Internship Portfolio